 Any links in this post to a merchant may contain an affiliate link, which means that if you click on that link and then buy something, I may earn a commission from it.
 However, all opinions in this link are 100% mine and 100% honest.
 If I didn't believe in a particular product, I wouldn't recommend it to you.

 So, you’ve decided to go to Disney World for the first time!
 But, you’re not sure where, or when, to start planning.
-There is a lot to know about planning a trip to Disney World, and it can get overwhelming.
+There is a lot to know about planning your first Disney World trip, and it can get overwhelming.
 Rest easy though.
 I’ve put together this step-by-step guide to planning your first Disney World trip to help you with it all.
+And, you can print the companion Disney World Trip Planning Worksheet from the Travel Resource Library to keep track of every step.
+(See the box at the bottom of the page for access.)
 So, let’s get started!
-(Updated December 8, 2018)
+(Updated June 22, 2019)

 Planning is a must!